 [Section 83 inserted by No. 20 of 2002 s.
-155(1) 5.]
+155(1) 6.]

 83A.
-Underpayment of employee
+Underpayment of employee, orders to remedy

 (1) Where in any proceedings brought under section 83(1) against an employer it appears to the industrial magistrate’s court that an employee of that employer has not been paid by that employer the amount which the employee was entitled to be paid under an instrument to which that section applies the industrial magistrate’s court shall, subject to subsection (2), order that employer to pay to that employee the amount by which the employee has been underpaid.